What are related services for students with disabilities and how are they provided?

 - Participate in the general education curriculum with their peers

 - Take part in extracurricular and nonacademic activities

 The additional support provided through related services and related services personnel (also known as specialized instructional support personnel) can help a student in an area of need such as writing, speaking, or moving.
 There is a wide range of special needs; therefore, there are many different types of related services.
 Related services might meet a student’s school transportation requirements or help with his or her social-emotional needs.
 As with special education, related services are not meant to be a one-size-fits-all solution, nor are they disability specific.
 Rather, related services should be associated with the student’s IEP goals and called out in the IEP.
 They are intended to help students meet their IEP goals and to be tied to those specific educational outcomes, rather than be mere isolated services.
 Related services in schools may include but are not limited to:

 The chart below displays the percentages of related service providers by the type of service.

 Adapted from the Data Accountability Center.
 2009 School year. ideadata.org

 Because they are tailored to meet the specific needs of individuals with disabilities, it is not possible for IDEA ’04 to offer a complete and exhaustive list of the available related services.
 Despite this open definition, however, there are some limitations to what related services can include.
-For example, related services do not include the provision of surgically implanted devices such as cochlear implants, baclofen pumps, or insulin pumps.
+For example, related services do not include the provision of surgically implanted devices such as cochlear implants or baclofen pumps.
 On the other hand, related service providers do routinely check some devices to make sure they are on or functioning properly, for example making certain that a student is wearing his hearing aid and that the hearing aid’s battery is working, or simply being aware of the warning signs that a device isn’t functioning properly by noticing changes in the student’s perceptions of sounds.